thebelin/HollowManHalloween/readme.md

 Proposed Technologies:
 * Video playback through standard stream player
 * For advanced functions, video playback through an AR filter will be necessary.
+* vuforia AR library can be used to manage AR tags
+* vuforia also includes a media playback system compatible with Unity and rtsp

 Additional Hardware
 ___________________________